 Doorley and Garcia (2015) said that reputation is a result of performance that is well communicated by a company.
 Therefore, businesses need to be the creator of positive opinions and position their employees as followers.
 If a company can support the health and safety of employees as part of its ongoing sustainability commitment, employees will voluntarily become escalators for the company’s key messages.
 For instance, when the company has implemented health protocols in their workplace or supported employees to work from home, employees can share the safety measure taken by the company to its network.
 If only 100 companies with 30 employees each have this commitment, then at least 3,000 people would have a lower risk of being exposed to the pandemic.

 With information management and implementation of sustainable principles, the company will be more confident in promoting its achievements to the stakeholders, such as the government, investors, partners, clients, and consumers.
 Sooner or later, the trust from stakeholders can improve its reputation.
-The company will also benefit from the reputation it has, as a sustainable business player, even in an economic downturn that attract potential investors.
-As an entity that has a very significant contribution to the economy, companies should manifest their commitment in reducing the unfavorable outcomes of the pandemic.
+The company will also benefit from the reputation it has, as a sustainable business player, even in an economic downturn that attracts potential investors.
+As an entity that has a very significant contribution to the economy, companies should manifest their commitment to reducing the unfavorable outcomes of the pandemic.
 I believe that if infodemic creators can use their network to influence public opinion, then government and business players would have the same opportunity.

 Yoshi Dessiani, Consultant at Kiroyan Partners.